San Francisco voters oust district attorney in test of crime concerns | Politics

 San Francisco voters oust district attorney in test of crime concerns

+San Francisco voters on Tuesday recalled the California city's district attorney, Chesa Boudin, a progressive Democrat who instituted criminal justice reform, in a nationally watched test of frustrations over rising crime and gun violence.

-Voters in San Francisco recalled the city’s progressive district attorney, Chesa Boudin, a Democrat, in a nationally watched test of frustrations over rising crime that also split Democrats in one of America's most liberal cities.
+San Francisco voters on Tuesday recalled the California city's district attorney, Chesa Boudin, a progressive Democrat who instituted criminal justice reform, in a nationally watched test of frustrations over rising crime and gun violence.
+Downstate in Los Angeles, voters also sounded off on public safety concerns, with a plurality supporting Rick Caruso, a billionaire former Republican who ran on a platform of reducing crime and homelessness in the city.
+The mayor's race is headed to a runoff in November.

 The recall effort is San Francisco's second this year.
-In February, voters ousted three members of the city's school board.
+In February, voters ousted three members of the city's school board over policies that some voters thought were too progressive.
 Mayor London Breed, a Democrat, will choose Boudin's replacement.

-Downstate in Los Angeles, public safety and homelessness are also top issues in the city's mayoral contest on Tuesday.
-Rick Caruso, a billionaire Republican-turned-Democrat, was leading Democrat Karen Bass, a top progressive in Congress, with 41% of the vote to 38% with some 40 percent of votes counted.
-If neither receives a majority of the vote, they would face off in a run-off election in November.
+In Los Angeles, Caruso, a Republican-turned-Democrat who pumped more than $30 million of his own money into his campaign, was leading Democrat Karen Bass, a top progressive in Congress, with 42% of the vote to 37% with 58.5% of votes counted.
+They will face each other in a runoff election in November, Edison projected.
+A poll conducted May 24-31 by the University of California, Berkeley and the Los Angeles Times found that homelessness and crime topped voters' concerns in the mayoral election over issues such as jobs and education.

-In the primary for California governor, Democratic incumbent Gavin Newsom was easily leading the field with 60 percent of the vote, while Republican challenger Brian Dahle trailed far behind at 15 percent with around half of the estimated votes counted.
+In the primary for California governor, Democratic incumbent Gavin Newsom was easily leading the field with 56.3% of the vote with 57% of the votes counted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)